Laravel-Backpack/docs/7.x-dev/crud-uploaders.md

 ]);
 ```

-But most likely, you have a `custom_upload` field that you'd like to use this uploader without having to specify it every time.
-You can do that by adding it to the `UploadersRepository` in your Service Provider `boot()` method:
+If you custom uploader was created to work for a custom field (say it's called `custom_upload`), you can tell Backpack to always use this uploader for that field type - that way you don't have to specify it every time you use the field.
+You can do that in your Service Provider `boot()` method, by adding it to the `UploadersRepository`:

 ```php
 // in your App\Providers\AppServiceProvider.php